Ready to travel? Click here to plan your next trip!

 Where to Stay in Saigon

 Dat was delighted when I arrived—and not only to see me, for the first time since our surprise reunion in Taiwan six weeks earlier.
 “Most Ho Chi Minh City hotels in this area,” he said, referring to the ramshackle section of town along Dien Bien Phu Street just north of popular District 1, “are not as beautiful as this one.”
-No many how many days in Ho Chi Minh City I ended up spending, I knew it was a good idea to spend them here.
+No many how many days in Saigon I ended up spending, I knew it was a good idea to spend them here.

 The boutique stylings of Maison de Camille, to be sure, served as a fitting backdrop to my third meeting with my Vietnamese companion, whom I’d met in Bangkok in April, but lost touch with shortly thereafter.
 Had we not randomly crossed paths inside the crowded Red House on the busiest night of Taipei Pride, I might never have seen him again.